ClaRaLibrary/FluidDissipation/README.txt

 reference 01IS07022B).
 The project ended in June 2010.

-******Licence condition******
+******License condition******
 _____________________________

-Licensed by XRG Simulation GmbH under the Modelica License 2
+Licensed by XRG Simulation GmbH under the 3-clause BSD license

-Copyright 2007-2016, XRG Simulation GmbH.
+Copyright 2007-2019, XRG Simulation GmbH.

-This Modelica package is free software and the use is completely at your own risk it can be redistributed and/or modified under the terms of the Modelica license 2, see the license conditions (including the disclaimer of warranty)
+This Modelica package is free software and the use is completely at your own risk it can be redistributed and/or modified under the terms of the BSD license, see the license conditions (including the disclaimer of warranty)

-Hamburg, Sept.
-5th, 2016
+Hamburg, July 22nd, 2019

 XRG Simulation GmbH
 Stefan Wischhusen
 info@xrg-simulation.de

 ******Revision history******
+____________________________
+Version 1.1.9, 2019-07-22

+New license conditions:
+FluidDissipation is now licensed under the open source 3-clause BSD.

+New feature:
+-Added heat transfer correlation for boiling in horizontal or vertical pipes FluidDissipation.HeatTransfer.StraightPipe.kc_boilingOverall.

+Revisions:
+-Renamed internal functions FluidDissipation.Utilities.Functions.General.CubicInterpolation_LAMBDA and FluidDissipation.Utilities.Functions.General.CubicInterpolation_DP.
+-Enabled linear parameterization (a=0) of function FluidDissipation.PressureLoss.General.dp_volumeFlowRate.
 ____________________________
 Version 1.1.8, 2016-09-05